-Living in New Hampshire means being surrounded by natural beauty from the ocean and lakes, to mountains and rivers.
-With so much scenery to admire, it’s no wonder the 1.2 million licensed drivers are eager to cruise the 16,000 miles of roads in the Granite State.
+From the Atlantic Ocean to Lake Winnipesaukee, from Hampton Beach State Park to White Mountain National Forest, New Hampshire offers some of the most stunning vistas in the country.
+With so much scenery to admire, it is no wonder the 1.2 million licensed drivers are eager to cruise the 16,000 miles of roads in the Granite State.

 The cheapest car insurance in New Hampshire

 New Hampshire is the only state in the country that does not require car insurance for its residents.
 However, most residents likely still buy a policy to satisfy the state’s financial responsibility law.

 If you are in the market for the cheapest auto insurance in New Hampshire, Bankrate’s insurance editorial team has done research that could make your search easier.
 We have obtained average premium information from Quadrant Information Services for the largest car insurance companies by market share.
 If you are looking for the cheapest car insurance in New Hampshire, the following companies might be a good place to start:

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

 USAA provides various insurance products to military members, veterans and their families.
 If you qualify for coverage, you may have access to average premiums that are far below New Hampshire’s average.
 In addition to low average premiums, USAA features an abundance of discounts for drivers, including good student, safe driving, driver training and customer loyalty.
 Although the company is not eligible for official ranking with J.D.
 Power due to its eligibility restrictions, USAA received the highest score in the New England region in the 2020 U.S. Auto Insurance Study, which is based on customer satisfaction in five key areas of interaction, including billing, claims and price.

 Learn more: USAA Insurance review